teqbench/teqbench.system.cors/README.md

 - dev (developer integration)

 ## Local - Build, Pack(age) & Deploy
+* To build/pack locally use the "Debug" configuration.

 ### Build
-* To build locally use the "Debug" configuration.
 * To create NuGet build locally, can be done either in Visual Studio or command line.
   * Visual Studio
     * Load the project